ACLS Provider Course

 What is the treatment for symptomatic bradycardia unresponsive to atropine?

-What is the recommended dose of atropine for adult bradycardia?
+What is the dose of epinephrine for adult cardiac arrest?

 During advanced airway management, breaths should be delivered every 6-8 seconds.